EliteLoser/RemoveOldFiles/README.md

 Optional file name filtering with a regular expression, otherwise all files are targeted.

 Optional recursion.
-Resolve-Path support that allows for directories two levels deep with something like `-Path C:\foo\*\*`.
+Resolve-Path support that allows for directories for instance two levels deep with something like `-Path C:\foo\*\*`.

 The times specified from ms to months are all cumulated and added together to form a large decimal-typed millisecond number.
 Months are handled with .NET date